 Fittingly, cat chirping is a beguiling — and, let’s be honest, pretty darn hilarious — mix of excitement and frustration.
 So, think of it like the whines of the proverbial kid in a candy store trying to convince a parent to stump up for the sugary stuff.

 Cat chirping definitely has a similarity to the sounds that birds make when they’re gleefully trilling away.
 But it isn’t meant to mimic the sound of a feline’s feathered foes.
 How do we know this?
 Because cats will also happily chirp away at squirrels and other potential meals.
 Sometimes cats will bring the chirping behavior into the homestead.
 You may hear it during play sessions with cat toys.

 Digging deeper, it seems that an element of frustration is key to understanding why and when cat chirping occurs.
 Out in the wild, a cat would spot, stalk and hunt his prey.
 But indoor cats are obviously scuppered by glass windows.
 The longer the feline stares at a bird she cannot put the moves on, the more the cat chirping increase.

 Marilyn Krieger, a certified cat behavior consultant known as The Cat Coach and author of Naughty No More! suggests that cat chirping is “reflexive.”
 She adds, “[Cats] might chatter in anticipation of capturing the birds or maybe they’re frustrated because they can’t reach them through windows.
 Another theory is that cats chatter because they have a surge of adrenaline through their systems when they see potential prey.”

 So, how should you react when your cat chirps?
-Well, first of all, don’t worry: There’s nothing medically wrong with her.
-If she’s an indoor feline perched at the window engaging in some enthusiastic chirping, the dignified course of action is to obviously join in with her excitement, while also sympathizing with her frustration.
+Well, first of all, don’t worry – there’s nothing medically wrong with them.
+If your kitty is an indoor feline perched at the window engaging in some enthusiastic chirping, the dignified course of action is to obviously join in with her excitement, while also sympathizing with their frustration.
 Yep, chirp along with your cat like you’re in some sort of feline karaoke session.

 Top photograph: ©Andypott | iStock / Getty Images Plus.